 Unlike the rest of the best coffee percolators on this list, the best stovetop coffee percolator from Medelco features premium and lab-quality borosilicate glass that can withstand high temperatures more efficiently than most other materials such as stainless steel.

 Featuring the unique and elegant glass pot design, this compact percolator allows you to watch as your coffee brews, transforming from clear water to perfectly brewed coffee and can be used on any stovetop.
 It can be carried to the fridge or tabletop without showing any sign of cracks.

 The handle also features high tolerance to heat and is designed to stay cool to prevent accidental burns.
 Extra safety is ensured thanks to its drip-free spout so you can pour gracefully in front of your guest.
 It does not allow stains to stick to its body, free of BPA, and meets all other North American Electrical standards’ safety criteria.

-The coffee percolator can brew up to 8 cups of good tasting coffee.
-Top rack dishwasher-safe, it allows for a quick and convenient cleanup.
-In addition, a metal heat diffusing trivet also comes with it for electric range coils use.
+The coffee percolator can brew up to 8 cups of good-tasting coffee.
+Top rack dishwasher-safe allows for a quick and convenient cleanup.
+Also, a metal heat diffusing trivet comes with it for electric range coils use.